synw/django-chartflo/docs/numbers/create.rst

 Single numbers
 ==============

-A widget showing a single number is available to include in a widget in the dashboard.
+A widget showing a single number is available to include in a dashboard.
 Generate it the same way as charts:

 .. highlight:: python